sapics/ip-city/README.md

 > [!CAUTION]
 > This repository would not maintaine any more.
-> We have strongly recommended to use new library [ip-location-api](https://github.com/sapics/ip-location-api) which has faster and customizable system.
+> We recommend to use new library [ip-location-api](https://github.com/sapics/ip-location-api) which has faster and customizable system, we created from scratch.

 # ip-city [![NPM version](https://badge.fury.io/js/ip-city.svg)](https://badge.fury.io/js/ip-city)